Zhou & Eesley Family Foundation

 The people who help us think.

 The Foundation's Advisory Board brings together expertise in AI research, equitable venture capital, and the institutional study of entrepreneurship.
-They help us decide what's worth funding and how to evaluate it.
+They help us decide which work to take on, which partnerships to deepen, and how to evaluate whether our programs are working.

 Sharon Li